 Her award- winning sculpture has been juried into many exhibitions nationally and internationally.

-Terri also continues to teach sculpturing classes through national workshops and community colleges.
+Terri also continues to teach sculpturing classes through national workshops and community colleges, as well as the Josephy Center for the Fine Arts in Joseph, Oregon.

-She is a member of The Society of Animal Artists.
+She is a member of The Society of Animal Artists, National Sculpture Society, and Women Artists of the West.

-Terri Malec’s sculpture is currently available through Valley Bronze Galleries, Astoria and Joseph, Oregon; Howard/ Mandville Gallery, Kirkland, Wa., Scott/Milo Gallery, Anacortes, Wa., and The Outdoor Inn, Manteo, NC.
+Terri Malec’s sculpture is currently available through Valley Bronze Galleries, Joseph, Oregon; Howard/ Mandville Gallery, Woodinville, Wa., Scott/Milo Gallery, Anacortes, Wa., and her own Edge of the Wilderness Gallery, Joseph, Oregon.